What we do

 We are the UK government department responsible for safeguarding our natural environment, supporting our world-leading food and farming industry, and sustaining a thriving rural economy.
 Our broad remit means we play a major role in people's day-to-day life, from the food we eat, and the air we breathe, to the water we drink.

-Unleashing the potential of food and farming, nature and the countryside, championing the environment and protecting us all from natural threats and hazards.
+Our purpose is to unleash the economic potential of food and farming, nature and the countryside, champion the environment and provide security against floods, animal and plant diseases and other hazards.

-- a cleaner, healthier environment which benefits people and the economy
+- a cleaner, healthier environment, benefiting people and the economy

 - a world-leading food and farming industry